 Criteria JORC Code Explanation Commentary Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
-Samples collected since drilling started in 2007 have been assayed by either Ultra Trace or SGS laboratories.
+Samples have been assayed by SGS laboratories.
 Assaying has been completed using XRF, while LOI has been measured at 400°C, 650°C and 1000°C using thermogravimetric analysis.
 No assays in the database have been determined through handheld XRF devices or any geophysical tool.
 BC Iron QAQC processes involve submission of coarse standards (Certified Reference Material - CRM) to assess the pulverisation stage of the sample preparation.
 Pulp standards are submitted to assess the analytical accuracy.
 Repeat analyses are completed by the laboratory in every assay job.
 In all cases the results of the QAQC processes have indicated the data is fit for use in estimation.
 Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Discuss any adjustment to assay data.
 Bulk rejects from intervals in early drill campaigns were stored in a bag farm onsite which allowed reference once the assay data is returned.
-There are 5 twin hole pairs separated by less than 5m drilled in each of the Outcamp 5 and Warrigal 1 deposits.
-While comparisons between each vary, the correlation between the majorities of the twin holes is very good.
+There are 3 twin hole pairs separated by less than 4m drilled in the Warrigal 1 deposit, and a further 2 twin hole pairs drilled into the Warrigal 2 deposit.
+While comparisons between each vary, the correlation of grade trends and intersection lengths between the majority of the twin holes is very good.
 Assay jobs sent from the lab are stored as csv files, and validated prior to inclusion into the drill hole database.
 Validation includes review of the total assay calculation and a review of standards and repeats within the job.
 No assay adjustments/factoring/calibrations have occurred.
 Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
 All holes have been surveyed by RTK differential GPS in the MGA_GDA94 zone50 grid system.
 Surveys have been completed by qualified consultant or BC Iron surveyors.
 Given the sub-horizontal nature of the CID deposits, the holes are vertically orientated.
-Down hole survey is not completed given the relatively shallow nature of the drill holes which have an average depth of approximately 10.5m in Outcamp 5 and 28m in Warrigal 1.
+Down hole survey is not completed given the relatively shallow nature of the drill holes which have an average depth of approximately 26m in Warrigal 1 and 22m in Warrigal 2.
 The topographic surface has been determined by Light and Detection Ranging (Lidar) surveys completed by Fugro and Whelans.
 This is standard industry practice, and is considered appropriate for the local topography.